-When I was asked to write a piece about self-care my head was immediately filled with all the helpful practices, tips and tricks I’ve learned over the years that I have to share.
+When I was asked to write a piece about self-care my head was immediately filled with all the helpful practices, tips and tricks I have learned over the years that I could share.
 However, as I sat down to write, I noticed a quiet level of resistance to putting words to paper.
 Why is that?
 As a yoga teacher, self-care is something that I teach every single day.
-Last year I founded ‘the girlness project’ an initiative that supports the emotional and physical health of young girls.
-Since then, I have taught 600 girls and the theme of ‘self-care’ lies at the very heart of what I do.
-It’s something I talk about all the time.
+Last year I founded , an initiative that supports the emotional and physical health of young girls.
+Since then, I have taught 750 girls and ‘self-care’ is a central theme in our explorations.
 So why then the difficulty to share something that is so close to my own heart and journey?
-I shut my laptop down for a couple of days and having sat with it, I realised that this resistance stems from the very real fact that self-care has been, and in many ways still is, a real challenge for me.
+I shut my laptop down for a couple of days to sit with it.
+I realised that this resistance stemmed from the fact that prioritising self-care has been, and in many ways still is, a real challenge for me.
 And I don’t think I’m alone.

-Writing this piece was a call to action to acknowledge some of the ways in which I am not taking care of myself and for most of us that can be a confronting and sometimes painful thing to face.
-It has also been an opportunity to acknowledge the things I am doing and amplify the specific practices that I know offer me great benefit.
+Writing this piece was a call to action to acknowledge some of the ways in which I am not taking good care of myself and this can often be a confronting process, however, if we can stick with it, it opens up the possibility for different choices and new ways of behaving so that we can be the kindest, most loving and compassionate version of ourselves.
+This enquiry also offered me the opportunity to acknowledge the things I am doing that are deeply self-soothing and nourishing – practices that I simply need to amplify.
 So after journaling on it for a couple of days, here are my thoughts, reminders and commitments to myself.
-I hope they might just prove helpful for you or someone you love too…
+I hope they prove helpful for you or inspire your own enquiry to discover what nourishes you from the inside out.

 Carve out white space